glimpse-editor/getglimpse-web/content/about.md

 [Return to top](#contents)

 ## Why do you call yourself "open source"? {#why-do-you-call-yourself-open-source}
-Glimpse Image Editor is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html), and Glimpse NX will be licensed under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
-Both of these are [OSI](https://opensource.org/) approved "open source" licenses.
+Glimpse Image Editor is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html), and that is an [Open Source Initiative](https://opensource.org/) approved "open source" license.

 You can read the full definition for what "open source" means and how that impacts your rights as a user here: https://opensource.org/docs/osd

+You can also review the GNU definition of "free software" here: https://www.gnu.org/philosophy/free-sw.html

 [Return to top](#contents)